 It’s creamy, rich, and tastes, as you would expect – like hot chocolate.
 So good!
 I can’t say enough good things about it.
 Every time I make these cookies, it’s all I can do not to eat the mousse with a spoon before the cookies are cool enough to ice.

 And to top it all off?
 Marshmallows.
-Because what’s hot chocolate without marshmallows.
+Because what’s hot chocolate without marshmallows?
 I used mini marshmallows cut in half to top mine.
-You could use them whole, or use the type of tiny marshmallows that come in hot chocolate mix itself.
+You could use them whole or use the type of tiny marshmallows that come in the hot chocolate mix itself.
 Whatever you like best!

 Gluten Free Frozen Hot Chocolate Cookies